Contract Management Process

 What is The Function of Contract Management?

 At each of the steps outlined above, there are management processes to facilitate the contract’s life-cycle.
 Contracts have to be signed, stored, reviewed, and made visible to all concerned parties.
 But this is easier said than done: Contracts, by necessity, have to be written in a precise legal language in order to be binding by the law.
-Since not everyone is a lawyer, not everyone can digest a 30-page independent contractor agreement to fish out the exclusion clause that gets them off the hook for liability.
+Since not everyone is a lawyer, not everyone can digest a 30-page independent contractor agreement to fish out vital contract information such as the exclusion clause that gets them off the hook for liability.
 The solution we all commonly used was manual review and data entry, where the basic terms of the agreement are summarized as much as possible.

 Contract review can come up at every stage of the contract lifecycle.
 In negotiation, it can be useful to review existing templates for the kind of agreement you’re trying to arrange presently, to cite precedent.
 In the execution phase, several departments like legal, project management, accounting, or procurement might need information in the contract.
 And of course, review and renewal, termination, or re-negotiation will involve the document too.